foureyedraven/react-skeleton/README.md

 # react skeleton
-easy start for a new react project
+easy start for a new react project. configured with babel, webpack and redux.